 For databases that do not support duplicates, this method behaves exactly the same as if a default insertion was performed.
 If the database supports duplicate records, and a duplicate sort function has been specified, the inserted data item is added in its sorted location.
-If the key already exists in the database and no duplicate sort function has been specified, the inserted data item is added as the first of the data items for that key.
+If the key already exists in the database and no duplicate sort function has been specified, the inserted data items for that key.

-DB_KEYLAST
+• DB_KEYLAST